microsoft/fluentui/.github/ISSUE_TEMPLATE/convergence_epic.md

 completed as part of creating a v9 component.
 More info can be found here: https://github.com/microsoft/fluentui/wiki/Component-Implementation-Guide
 -->

+💡 When you create a PR for any of the checklist items, add a link to this Epic under the PR's **Related Issues** section.

 ## Preparation

 - [ ] [Open UI Research](https://github.com/microsoft/fluentui/wiki/Component-Implementation-Guide#open-ui-research)